yangshun/tech-interview-handbook/contents/understanding-compensation.md

 #### Examples

-- Brandon is a Software Engineer fresh out of college.
+- Bob is a Software Engineer fresh out of college.
 His base salary is 100,000, is a fresh grad (seniority multiplier: 10%), crushed expectations for the half (individual performance multiplier: 200%) and his company did pretty well (company performance multiplier: 120%).
 For that half, his bonus will be as follows:

   - **Bonus:** 100,000 x 50% (half a year) x 10% (seniority) x 200% (individual performance) x 120% (company performance) = 12000

-- Alyssa is an Engineering Manager with 10 years of professional experience.
+- Alice is an Engineering Manager with 10 years of professional experience.
 Her base salary is 220,000, is an experienced engineering manager (seniority multiplier: 20%), exceeded expectations for the half (individual performance multiplier: 150%) and her company did pretty awesome (company performance multiplier: 130%).
 For that half, her bonus will be as follows:

   - **Bonus:** 200,000 x 50% (half a year) x 20% (seniority) x 200% (individual performance) x 130% (company performance) = 39000